This topic provides information about using data entities and data entity packages.

 - Difficulty migrating a large volume of data within a time constraint.

 - During migration, you can strategize and choose data entities.
 Data entities also save time during implementation because previous activities required data export from a database, data export validation, and data transformation to files such as Excel or XML.
-In the current version Dynamics 365 for Operations, these hops have been eliminated.
+These hoops have been eliminated.
 If an import error occurs, you can skip selected records and choose to proceed with the import using the good data, opting to then fix and import the bad data later.
 You will be allowed to partially continue and bad data will be indicated by using errors.
 Data imports can be easily scheduled using a batch, which offers flexibility when it is required to run.
 For example, you can migrate customer groups, customers, vendors, and other data entities in the system at any time.

 Set up and copy configuration

 Starting a new implementation can be difficult because the knowledge of the data that needs to be entered can sometimes be limited.
 Data must be entered by module, or it must be configured using business processes.
 It is even more difficult to determine data dependencies and how the data sequencing should be configured in the implementation.
 Re-usability is also a factor as to where and how data can be used across environments.
-These pain points are addressed in the current version of Dynamics 365 for Operations.
+These pain points are now addressed.
 Movement of data becomes easier as it moves from test to staging to production environments.
 Movement of data can occur in any order.
 This is not a movement of the entire database but rather, only the data entities that you have chosen.
-The migration with the new version of Dynamics 365 for Operations allows:
+Migration now allows: